diffpy/diffpy.utils/news/valid-empty-do.rst

 **Added:**

-* unit tests for initializing DiffractionObject object with empty xarray and yarray array
+* unit tests for initializing DiffractionObject with empty array in xarray and yarray

 **Changed:**